 Right before you leave on your adventure, it is highly recommended to always carry some shelter components.
-This can include arrow shafts for use as stakes, rope, paracord, tarpaulins for creating shelters using natural materials like pine boughs and tree branches.
+This can include arrow shafts for use as stakes, rope, paracord, and tarpaulins for creating shelters using natural materials like pine boughs and tree branches.

 As with most things in bush crafting trips, there is no single shelter that works fine for everyone.
-Bushcrafters often build their own shelters using knives, axes and saws faster to live in or modify the ones they purchase from companies.
+Bushcrafters often build their own shelters using knives, axes, and saws faster to live in or modify the ones they purchase from companies.